11301858/xaisuitecli-legacy/README.md

-This is the script for XAISuite's command-line interface.
-Download it to your working directory and then simply type
+This is the script for XAISuiteCLI, XAISuite's command-line interface.
+Simply type

 ```
-$alias xs="bash XAISuiteCLI.sh"
+$brew install xai
 ```

-for the help menu.

 Command-line options and flags include: